jeremimajda/Snake-game/README.md

 # Snake-game
 Game made in python using Turtle module.
-Part of the python tutorial
+Part of the python tutorial.